119 Gregory Hall

-Christians is the former director of the Institute of Communications Research and chair of the doctoral program in communications, a position he also held from 1987 to 2001.
-He has been a visiting scholar in philosophical ethics at Princeton University and in social ethics and also a visiting scholar at the University of Chicago, and a PEW fellow in ethics at Oxford University.
+Christians is the former director of the Institute of Communications Research and chair of the doctoral program in communications, positions he held from 1987-2001 and from 2007-2009.
+He has been a visiting scholar in philosophical ethics at Princeton University, a research fellow in social ethics and also a visiting scholar at the University of Chicago, and a PEW fellow in ethics at Oxford University.
 He has a Doctor of Letters D.Litt Honoris Causa Degree from Marquette University and an honorary Doctor of Humane Letters degree from Emerson College.
 He was a Charles H. Sandage Distinguished Professor, has won six teaching awards, and is a faculty member in the Fulbright Specialist Program.
-His research is in the philosophy of technology, dialogic communication theory and media ethics.
+His research is in the philosophy of technology, communication theory, and media ethics.
 A Festschrift Ethics and Evil in the Public Sphere has been published in his honor.